Abstract

 Presence Value Calibration: Continuous suitability models (AquaMaps: 0-100%) were used directly, while binary range maps were assigned presence values reflecting data quality: Critical Habitat (70-90%) reflects high-quality, legally-designated areas; expert range maps (50%) reflects broader, less certain extents following IUCN Species Information Service conventions.

 Temporal Currency: Primary productivity data (2014-2023) and species assessments (most recent IUCN evaluation) ensure temporal consistency.
-Historic distributions were updated where contemporary evidence (e.g., recent surveys, range shifts) indicated change.
+Historic distributions were corrected by masking to IUCN global range maps where contemporary evidence indicated that modeled ranges did not reflect current species distributions.

 Geographic Scope

 The MST uses BOEM Ecoregions as its primary geographic units.
-These ecoregions are defined by Large Marine Ecosystem boundaries, bathymetry, hydrography, productivity, and species composition.
-The analysis is conducted at a 0.05° grid resolution (6,224,618 cells after masking to study area), providing detailed coverage across U.S. waters including all 27 BOEM Planning Areas (19 in lower 48 states/territories, 8 in Alaska) spanning Arctic, temperate, and subtropical marine ecosystems.
+These ecoregions are defined by Large Marine Ecosystem boundaries, bathymetry, hydrography, productivity, and species composition (Morandi et al. 2018); the High Arctic Planning Area is treated as its own dedicated ecoregion.
+The analysis is conducted at a 0.05° grid resolution (6,224,618 cells after masking to study area), providing detailed coverage across U.S. waters and spanning Arctic, temperate, and subtropical marine ecosystems.

 Results